-- An inspection and maintenance regime is in place though may require some improvement; - Resurfacing programme has been implemented to improve the surfacing on key routes including Footpath 1 alongside the River Thames and Footpath 2 alongside the River Kennet. - Bank repairs along Footpath 1 alongside the River Thames. - Strengthening of canal banks alongside the Kennet. - Some Footpaths or sections of footpaths were enhanced to resolve flooding issues
+- An inspection and maintenance regime is in place for the network. - Resurfacing programme has been implemented to improve the surfacing on key routes including Footpath 1 alongside the River Thames and Footpath 2 alongside the River Kennet. - Bank repairs along Footpath 1 alongside the River Thames. - Strengthening of canal banks alongside the Kennet. - Some footpaths or sections of footpaths were enhanced to seek to resolve flooding issues.